tungr/Honey-Analysis/README.md

 Tools and files used to analyze a self-ran Cowrie honeypot
 - Coded with Python
 - Mapped with Google GeoCharts
-- Data from Cowrie Honeypot setup for educational purposes
+- Data from Cowrie honeypot created for educational purposes
 - GeoIP Lookup: https://www.geojs.io/